Sourdough Strawberry Cake Recipe {Made With Discard}

 Long Fermentation Tip

-To long ferment, cover the just-mixed batter and place it into the fridge overnight.
-The next day, divide the batter evenly between two prepared cake pans and bake.
-You might need to add a few minutes to the bake time since the batter is chilled.
+To long ferment, cover the just-mixed batter and place it into the fridge for 24-48 hours.
+Then divide the batter evenly between two prepared cake pans and bake.
+You will need to add a few minutes to the bake time since the batter is chilled.

 - Divide the cake batter evenly into the prepared cake pans.